ketan/ant_jetty_minimal/README.md

 Run with:
         ant run

-Point your browser to http://localhost:8080/file.html for static request, and to http://localhost:8080/time for dynamic request examples.
+Point your browser to http://localhost:8080/file.html foobar for stat ic request, and to http://localhost:8080/time for dynamic request examples.

 Foo